Harmontown/harmontown.github.io/docs/_episodes/145/index.md

 title:                "There&#39;s Nothing To Be Ashamed Of Except America"
 image:                "episode-placeholder.jpg"
 description: |-
   It's the last Harmontown of 2014 and the first time we've had the whole gang together in a while.
-Dan Harmon, Jeff Davis, Kumail Nanjiani, Erin McGathy, Spencer Crittendon and guest John Roy talk sniffers.
-Video available at Harmontown.com!
+Dan Harmon, Jeff Davis, Kumail Nanjiani, Erin McGathy, Spencer Crittenden and guest John Roy talk sniffers.
 showDate:
 releaseDate:          "2014-12-16 01:50:00Z"
 duration:             "02:00:27"